 4. Elevate – Return the educational products to the students with the question: What learning task do you want to do now to take this inquiry to the next step?

 This is taking the creative problem-solving process back to clarifying.
 But before starting the creative cycle once again be sure to make the best gain out of this one:

 5. Express – If possible let the students present their educational products to the class, the parents or relevant people from the community.
 If not, consider letting them present their products to a group of classmates that have explored related material.
 This sum-up wouldn’t take too much time and effort, while it could deepen the learning and inspire towards the next task.

 Well, we haven’t ran a complete creative problem-solving process, nor have we solved the riddle of children's creativity.
 But we are one simple step further toward personalized learning that is relevant, curious and intrinsically motivating.

-I wish you a great summer vacation.
 Take the time to let those new ideas incubate.
 Write down every now and then your ideas on how to implement such teaching.
 Cherish small ideas.
 They accumulate into great ones.

 With best wishes,